-Tuls also relies on a careful attention to detail that can make a world of difference.
-Tuls walks his barns daily to check on his cows, taking extensive handwritten notes on how to provide more comfort or better nutrition for each animal.
+Tuls also relies on careful attention to detail that can make a world of difference.
+Tuls walks his barns regularly to check on his cows, taking extensive handwritten notes on how to provide more comfort or better nutrition for each animal.

 “I personally visit each and every cow,” Tuls says.
 This care exemplifies the commitment Butler County Dairy makes to produce only the highest quality milk.